frntc/Sidekick64/README.md

 ## Changelog

 recent changes (higher = newer):
+- simplified Datel and Sequential MIDI interface and built-in SoundFont-synthesizer (v0.48)
 - enabled HDMI-output for SID/FM-emulation on C64/C128 (v0.46)
 - added support for RGCD and Hucky's cartridge (v0.46)
 - a model (2 variants, label) for 3D printing a case for the Sidekick and a Raspberry Pi 3B+ has been added